FalaahArifKhan/fairness-variance/docs/api/user-interfaces/run-metrics-computation-with-config.md

 - **run_seed** (*int*) – defaults to `None`

-    Base seed for this run
+    [Optional] Base seed for this run

 - **debug_mode** (*bool*) – defaults to `False`

-    Enable or disable extra logs
+    [Optional] Enable or disable extra logs